Opinion | Fashion writer Ines Fressynet details her personal experiences with the fast fashion brand Shein in this review.

-Euronews Living journalist Rachel Graham tells me how she recalls buying a pair of striped trousers one summer: “When my packaged first arrived, I thought I had accidentally bought from a fraudulent duplicate website.
+Another friend tells me how she recalls buying a pair of striped trousers one summer, "when my packaged first arrived, I thought I had accidentally bought from a fraudulent duplicate website.
 The trousers came unhemmed, uncomfortably cheap and vaguely close to the beautiful pictures they rope me in with.
 The pattern on the waistband was so ill-aligned, it looked like an outfit of two parts.” she describes.

 Countless other customers warn about the disappointment of splurging at Shein on forums.
-43% of people rank the brand as ‘bad’ on Trust Pilot, with extremely angry comments counterbalancing tame positive opinions.
-Watching this Youtuber’s video is perhaps the best way to make up your own mind.
-Here she sums up what you can expect.
+On Trust Pilot, 43 per cent of people rank the brand as ‘bad’, with extremely angry comments counterbalancing tame positive opinions.
+Watching this YouTuber’s take on it is perhaps the best way to make up your own mind.

 Who made my clothes?

-Besides the obvious low quality and virgin oil-based textiles used - everything is made with polyester, nylon and other synthetic fabrics - the main question is, who is making Shein clothing and how much are they paid?
-Our guess is not much.
-The fact that the Chinese brand also copies independent designers is also public knowledge, as Jezebel reports.
+Besides the seemingly low quality and virgin oil-based textiles used - everything is made with polyester, nylon and other synthetic fabrics - the main question is, who is making Shein clothing and how much are they paid?
+This is a question asked by those who celebrate Fashion Revolution Week each year, asking #whomademyclothes on Twitter and Instagram.

-(...)
-“This is why, when garments are priced as cheaply as single-use items, it implies that our clothing is disposable.
-And if we buy that message, we are buying into a very ugly side of fashion.” they add.
+The organisation concludes, "this is why, when garments are priced as cheaply as single-use items, it implies that our clothing is disposable.
+And if we buy that message, we are buying into a very ugly side of fashion."